Juan Bautista de Anza: Legacy

 The primary legacy is the Juan Bautista de Anza National Historic Trail in California and Arizona, administered by the US National Park Service, for hiking and driving the route of his expedition exploring Las Californias In the San Fernando Valley the trail crosses the Upper Las Virgenes Canyon Open Space Preserve, and in the San Gabriel Valley the trail is in the Puente Hills just north of Whittier, California.

-Also named for Anza is Anza-Borrego Desert State Park, located mostly in eastern San Diego County, California.
+Also named for de Anza is Anza-Borrego Desert State Park, located mostly in eastern San Diego County, California.
 The park contains a long and difficult stretch of the Anza trail, traveling west from the Imperial Valley to the coastal mountain passes northeast of San Diego.
 The de Anza Country Club and its 18-hole championship Golf course is located within the village of Borrego Springs, California, which is entirely surrounded by the park.

 A building named the Juan de Anza House in San Juan Bautista, California is a National Historic Landmark.
 However, it was constructed c.
 1830 with its connection unclear.
 The Juan Bautista de Anza Community Park is in Calabasas, California, and De Anza Park and the De Anza Community and Teen Center are in Ontario, California.

 A 20 ft statue of Anza, sculpted in 1939, is located in Riverside, California at the corner of Magnolia Ave. and 14th Street, and another statue stands in Lake Merced park, San Francisco.
 A 10 ft portrait of de Anza by Albert Herter in 1929 hangs in the History Room of the Los Angeles Central Library.

 Statue of Juan Bautista de Anza at Anza-Borrego Desert State Park.

 The de Anza and De Anza spellings are also the namesake of streets, schools, and buildings in his honor including: De Anza Boulevards in San Mateo and Cupertino, De Anza Park in Sunnyvale, De Anza College in Cupertino, De Anza High School in Richmond, Juan Bautista De Anza elementary school in San Jacinto, Juan De Anza K-5 in the Wiseburn Elementary School District of Hawthorne, De Anza Middle School in Ontario, De Anza Middle School in Ventura, De Anza Elementary School in El Centro, and the De Anza School in Baldwin Park, the landmark De Anza Hotel in San Jose, and the historic De Anza Hotel in Calexico—all in California.
 Also named in his honor is Juan Bautista Circle in the Parkmerced development in San Francisco.

 Other places using just the name Anza in his honor include: Anza Vista Avenue within the Anza Vista neighborhood of San Francisco, Anza Street in that city's Richmond District, Lake Anza in Tilden Regional Park above Berkeley in the Berkeley Hills, Anza Avenue and Anza Elementary School in Torrance, and De Anza Way in Palm Desert.

 The town of Anza, California is a mountainous town with around 7,000 people in Riverside County along State Route 371 between Aguanga and the Santa Rosa Mountains south of Palm Springs.
 The town is located on the historic route of de Anza's 1774 expedition.